erigones/esdc-docs/user-guide/howto/enable-overlays.rst

 .. note:: The ``esdc-overlay`` command must be run from the first compute node (the one that was installed first).
 Running it from any other node is also possible but before that you have to add that compute node's SSH key into the ``root_authorized_keys`` metadata of the `mgmt01.local` virtual server in the :ref:`admin virtual data center<admin_dc>`.

-If you don't know whether to enable also remote compute nodes support, read more about remote compute nodes :ref:`here<overlays_stretching_dc_over_inet>`.
+If you don't know whether to enable also remote compute nodes support, read more about remote compute nodes :ref:`here<overlays_extend_dc_over_inet>`.

 .. _enable_overlays_no_rcn: